AzzyAsad/todo-app/README.md

    git clone https://github.com/AzzyAsad/todo-app.git
    ```
 ### Setting up the .NET API project
+[!NOTE]
+> Highlights information that users should take into account, even when skimming.

 #### Change the working directory to .NET API Project
    ```bash